 PN11 · Senate

-Department of the Interior, Department of Energy, Department of Commerce, Department of Justice, Department of Transportation, Small Business Administration, Central Intelligence Agency, Department of Homeland Security, Executive Office of the President, Department of Housing and Urban Development, Department of Veterans Affairs, Department of Labor, Department of Agriculture, Department of Health and Human Services, Department of State, Department of Education, Office of the Director of National Intelligence, Environmental Protection Agency, Department of the Treasury, Department of Defense, Amtrak Board of Directors, Federal Retirement Thrift Investment Board, State Justice Institute, The Judiciary, National Foundation on the Arts and the Humanities, National Oceanic and Atmospheric Administration, National Council on Disability
+Department of the Interior, Department of Energy, Department of Justice, Department of Commerce, Department of Transportation, Small Business Administration, Department of Homeland Security, Executive Office of the President, Central Intelligence Agency, Department of Veterans Affairs, Department of Housing and Urban Development, Department of Labor, Department of Agriculture, Department of Health and Human Services, Department of State, Department of Education, Office of the Director of National Intelligence, Environmental Protection Agency, Department of the Treasury, Department of Defense

 Douglas Burgum, of North Dakota